 For Families 👨👩👧👦

-Museo Alborania – dive into the wonders of the Med at this interactive maritime museum right by Málaga’s port.
-Kids can “captain” a ship, get hands-on with sea life exhibits, and learn about ocean conservation - all in a super fun, splashy setting, perfect for a family holiday.
+• Museo Alborania - an interactive maritime museum right by the port where kids can "captain" a ship, get hands-on with sea life exhibits, and learn about ocean conservation.
+Small enough to hold attention without dragging.

-Parque de Málaga – this tropical park is a lush escape in the heart of the city.
-Palm-lined paths, playgrounds, and plenty of pigeons to chase make it a perfect (and free!) break from the beach.
+• Parque de Malaga - a tropical park in the centre of the city with palm-lined paths, playgrounds, and enough space to let kids run.
+Free entry and a perfect break from the beach.

 For Couples 💖

-Mirador de Gibralfaro – hike up just before sunset and you’ll be rewarded with stunning panoramic views of the port and city rooftops - ideal for a romantic photo op (or a sneaky proposal?).
+• Mirador de Gibralfaro at sunset - hike up just before golden hour and the panoramic views over the port and city rooftops are properly special.
+Bring a camera (or a ring, if you're feeling brave).

-Pedregalejo Dinner Date – this beachfront neighbourhood oozes charm, with rows of seafood restaurants and twinkly lights.
-Share a grilled fish platter, sip a cold wine, and enjoy waves lapping just steps away.
+• Pedregalejo evening stroll - this beachfront neighbourhood has rows of seafood restaurants and twinkly lights along the sand.
+Share a grilled fish platter, sip a cold wine, and listen to the waves right at your feet.

 For Groups 🎉

-Soho Street Art Stroll – kick off your group holiday in Málaga’s edgy art district where massive murals cover entire buildings.
-Grab a coffee, snap some pics, and vibe out before hitting the bars.
+• Soho Street Art Stroll - Malaga's edgy art district where massive murals cover entire buildings.
+Grab a coffee, snap some photos, and get the group warmed up before hitting the bars.

-Port of Málaga Party Boats – rent a private boat or hop on a party cruise for DJ beats, sea breezes, and maybe even a cheeky swim.
-It’s like clubbing - just wetter.
+• Port of Malaga boat trips - rent a private boat or hop on a party catamaran for DJ beats, sea breezes, and swimming off the coast.
+Clubbing, but wetter.

-Atarazanas Market Crawl – grab your mates and graze your way through Málaga’s central market.
-Local cheeses, olives, jamón, and bargain wines await.
-Perfect for a DIY tasting sesh on the go.
+• Atarazanas Market crawl - graze your way through Malaga's gorgeous iron-and-glass central market with its famous stained-glass window.
+Local cheeses, olives, jamon, and bargain wines make for a proper group tasting session.

 For Foodies 🥘